 You will be asked to complete individual homework assignments in this course.
 Though you may work in groups to discuss and solve problems, it is expected that you will abide by the University of Colorado at Boulder honor code at all times.
-Therefore, you may not plagiarize images or reports or allow another student to plagiarize your work.
-Examples of plagiarism include: copying from a solution manual, copying from Internet sites, copying from previous academic year homework sets, and copying directly from classmates.
-However, in your reports for this course you can (and should!) use direct quotes and paraphrased information from the Internet and other published sources as long as you properly cite the source.
+Therefore, you may not plagiarize images, videos or reports or allow another student to plagiarize your work.
+Examples of plagiarism include copying from Internet sites, copying from previous student work, and copying directly from classmates.
+However, in your reports for this course you can (and should!) use direct quotes and paraphrased information and examples from the Internet and other published sources as long as you properly cite the source.
 If you have any doubt about how to cite, or whether you are using sanctioned materials, please ask.
 Citation techniques will be covered in lecture.
-Plagiarism detection will be enabled in D2L, and you will be able to check the overlap of your reports with others.
+Plagiarism detection will be enabled in Canvas, and you will be able to check the overlap of your reports with others.